 The Cell Ranger ATAC pipeline outputs a summary HTML file containing metrics and secondary analysis plots and results.

 The Cells section shows metrics and plots related to identification of cells.
-We show the barcode rank plot (or knee plot) for fragments overlapping peaks (see Algorithms for details) and mark the barcodes that were inferred to be associated with cells.
+The web summary shows the barcode rank plot (or knee plot) for fragments overlapping peaks (see Algorithms for details) and mark the barcodes that were inferred to be associated with cells.
 A steep drop-off is indicative of good separation between the cell-associated barcodes and the barcodes associated with empty droplets.
-We also show the distribution of the number of fragments per cell barcode for the non-cell and cell groups.
+Also shown is the distribution of the number of fragments per cell barcode for the non-cell and cell groups.
 Notice the knee plot is based on fragments that overlap peaks, whereas the distribution plot corresponds all fragments per barcode.
 The metrics in the table are key statistics derived from the data that help call cells on the knee plot and the histograms.

 The Cell Clustering (By Cluster) plot shows the cell-associated barcodes in a 2-D t-SNE projection, with colors showing an automated graph clustering analysis which groups together cells that have similar chromatin accessibility profiles.
-In the Cell Clustering (Colored by Depth) plot, the same 2-D projection is shown, but cell coloring is based on the sequencing depth of each barcode measured as the number of fragments associated with the barcode.
+In the Cell Clustering (Colored by Depth) plot, the same 2-D projection is shown, but cell coloring is based on the number of unique fragments associated with the barcode.

-In the Insert Sizes section we show the Insert Size Distribution, and metrics derived from it.
+The Insert Sizes section shows the Insert Size Distribution, and metrics derived from it.
 Single Cell ATAC read pairs produce detailed information about nucleosome packing and positioning.
 The fragment length distribution captures the nucleosome positioning periodicity.